 - Breakfast pie made with salmon, leeks, eggs, and cream

-- Bread topped with butter and honey served with a side of fruit and bacon
+- Bread topped with butter and honey served with a side of fruit

 Elevenses is a mid-morning tea time snack designed to hold halflings over until lunchtime.
 This meal most closely resembles a continental breakfast and is perfect for pairing with tea or coffee.